Celebrating Winter Holidays in the Classroom

 Christmas, Hanukkah, and Kwanzaa are covered in these ten sweet, funny, and beautiful books.

-Lessons to help your students learn about Christmas, Hanukkah, Kwanzaa, and other holidays around the world
+These lessons will help your students learn about Christmas, Hanukkah, Kwanzaa, and other holidays around the world through the Celebrate Winter Holidays multimedia activity.

 Have a hands-on holiday with these tips for teaching how holidays are celebrated around the world!